ehamiter/ipython-book/src/why-bother.md

 > What's wrong with just using `python` to open a shell?

 Another wonderful question.
 You're really good at this.
-The answer is that there is *nothing* wrong with using the standard Python shell, but the reason to give IPthon a try is that you get a lot of things for free.
+The answer is that there is *nothing* wrong with using the standard Python shell, but the reason to give IPython a try is that you get a lot of things for free.
 Among some of these features are:

   * Persistent input history
   * Tab completion
   * Extensible system of 'magic' commands
   * A rich configuration system
   * Syntax highlighting as you type
-  * Integration with command line editor
+  * Integration with a command line editor

 …and much, much more.